“When people say, Did you always want to be a writer?, I have to say no! I always was a writer.”

 Why indie?
 Because it gives me creative freedom to explore whatever genres, formats, or ideas strike me.
 It also affords the flexibility I need to pursue my full-time career outside of writing (although I still harbor that universal authors’ dream of liberating myself with a bestseller someday).

-My fiction philosophy is write a good story, and I take that same approach to real life–with no revisions, the first draft had better be good!
+My fiction philosophy is write a good story, and I take that same approach to life–reality doesn’t allow revisions, so the first draft had better be good!
 So I run too many miles and eat too much chocolate.
 I stare at the stars and dance at my desk.
 I travel every chance I get.
 I sing in the shower, yell at my baseball team, and still buy paper books (a habit my Kindle-exclusive husband tolerates with extraordinarily patience).

 For more about my books and the writer’s life, check out some of my interviews: